Acadian orogeny

 Paleogeographic reconstruction showing the Appalachian Basin area during the Middle Devonian period.

-The Acadian orogeny is a long-lasting mountain building event which began in the Middle Devonian, reaching a climax in the Late Devonian.
+The Acadian orogeny was a long-lived mountain building event that began in the Middle Devonian and reached its climax during the Late Devonian.
 It was active for approximately 50 million years, beginning roughly around 375 million years ago (Ma), with deformational, plutonic, and metamorphic events extending into the early Mississippian.
 The Acadian orogeny is the third of the four orogenies that formed the Appalachian Mountains and subsequent basin.
 The preceding orogenies consisted of the Grenville and Taconic orogenies, which followed a rift/drift stage in the Neoproterozoic.
 The Acadian orogeny involved the collision of a series of Avalonian continental fragments with the Laurasian continent.
 Geographically, the Acadian orogeny extended from the Canadian Maritime provinces migrating in a southwesterly direction toward Alabama.
 However, the northern Appalachian region, from New England northeastward into Gaspé region of Canada, was the most greatly affected region by the collision.

 It was roughly contemporaneous with the Bretonic phase of the Variscan orogeny of Laurussia, with metamorphic events in southwestern Texas and northern Mexico, and with the Antler orogeny of the Great Basin.